 Employment Outlook and Salary Information

-In 2015, dentists in general earned an annual median salary of $152,700, according to the U.S. Bureau of Labor Statistics (BLS).
-Employment for these professionals was projected to increase faster than average, by 18%, from 2014-2024.
+In 2018, dentists in general earned an annual median salary of $151,850, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment for these professionals was projected to increase as faster as average, by 7%, from 2018-2028.

 Before being able to study dentistry, students must first take courses to prepare them for the field, such as biology and organic chemistry, and must prepare themselves for the Dental Admission Test in order to apply to a dental school.
 Dental schools guide students to the completion of a doctorate in dental medicine or doctorate of dental surgery, either of which are usually needed to acquire a licenses to practice.